 How To Make Enchiladas

-Once you have decided on which fillings you will be using, and have prepared them, you can get going on the fun part!
+So this is how to make Enchiladas!
+Once you have decided on which Enchilada recipe and prepared your fillings, you can get going on the fun part!
 The sprinkling and wrapping!

 - Spread a spoonful of the sauce around each Street Taco Wrap, keeping about half back for pouring on top at the end.
 Top with whichever meat or meat substitute you have chosen, followed by a handful of cheese.